 - Enrolling in an Illinois school, regardless of the student’s grade, when transferring into Illinois from out-of-state or out-of-country.

 Failure to comply with the above requirements by October 15 of the current school year will result in the student’s exclusion from school until the required health forms are presented to the District.
 If a student is considered homeless, the district will make every effort to assist with obtaining these requirements.
 If a medical reason prevents a student from receiving a required immunization by October 15, the student must present, an immunization schedule and a statement of the medical reasons causing the delay.
-The schedule and statement of medical reasons must be signed by the physician, advanced practice nurse, physician assistant, responsible for administering the immunizations immunizations and approved by the district superintendent or designee.
-If there is a religious objections, a Certificate of Religious Exemption must be completed by the parent/guardian, presented to the school nurse/principal, and approved by the district superintendent or designee.
+The schedule and statement of medical reasons must be signed by the physician, advanced practice nurse or physician assistant responsible for administering the immunizations.
+If there is a religious objection, a Certificate of Religious Exemption must be completed by the parent/guardian, presented to the school nurse/principal and approved by the district superintendent or designee.
 All new students who are first-time registrants shall have 30 days following registration to comply with the health examination and immunization regulations.

 Health examinations and immunizations are to be completed on the Certificate of Child Health Examination form.
 All sections of this form must be completed including the lead risk assessment, diabetic assessment, and health history.
 This form must include the physician/physician assistant/advanced practice nurse and parent signatures.